 Consider a prepaid travel card instead of a straight exchange of cash for your next travel experience.
 These prepaid travel cards work exactly the same as a credit or debit card would, but allow you to lock in the best exchange rate that won’t be affected by any future fluctuations.
 It’s especially a good idea if you’re helpless for overspending, as you’ll have a strict amount to dip into during your trip.

-Have an itinerary – but not a strict one
+2. Have an itinerary – but not a strict one

-If you’re unsure on what you want to see and do and when you want to do it, consider creating an itinerary for yourself.
+If you’re unsure about what you want to see and do and when you want to do it, consider creating an itinerary for yourself.
 Having a plan clearly laid out for you will make the trip feel a lot less stressful, and although there is fun in spontaneity, you’ll want to make sure you’re leaving enough time for you to do everything you want to.

 With that being said, it’s crucial you don’t make the itinerary too strict.
 Don’t be too hard on yourself in terms of your plans – if you discover something new you want to do or explore yet your schedule is unforgiving, you’ll find it hard fitting anything extra into your days.
 Allow a bit of leeway so you don’t feel so constrained.

-Create a daily budget for yourself
+3. Create a daily budget for yourself

 Another plan you can consider making is a daily budget for your expenditure troubles.
 Sure, you may set yourself an overall limit on how much you want to spend, but it’s very easy to get carried away when travelling as you can’t anticipate some of the things you’ll want to splash your cash on.

-Make sure you give yourself plenty of budgetary space for the necessities, such as accommodation, food and travel.
+Make sure you give yourself plenty of budgetary space for the necessities, such as accommodation, food, and travel.
 What’s equally as important, though, is giving yourself an allowance for leisure – don’t skint yourself without allowing some fun, too.
 And prepare for some unexpected fees along the way, whether it be for cancellations, medical supplies or any other unfortunate occurrences that may arise.

 [Image by Gerwin Sturm via Flickr: https://flic.kr/p/9Qc4r5]

-When travelling, you don’t need much with you whatsoever.
+When traveling, you don’t need much with you whatsoever.
 Instead, you’ll be distracted by your surroundings and the activities on offer.
 So long as you have sensible and comfortable clothing for all environments and weather conditions – as well as all of the necessary documents and supplies you may need depending on where you’re headed – you’ll be set for the entirety of your stay.

-Haggle your way through
+5. Haggle your way through

-There’s no doubt you’ll be an expert at haggling by time you return home from your travels.
+There’s no doubt you’ll be an expert at haggling by the time you return home from your travels.
 Many vendors across the world – particularly in South America and Southeast Asia – expect tourists to haggle, hence the hiking of prices in marketplaces that could stagger you upon first glance.

-Approach said vendors with a calm and friendly demeanour, but be confident with your negotiations, too.
+Approach said vendors with a calm and friendly demeanor, but be confident with your negotiations, too.
 In some cases, you could end up getting up to 50% off of the original asking price, according to TINZ.
 Don’t shy away from haggling – it’s expected, and in most cases, it’s easy.

-Research your destination thoroughly
+6. Research your destination thoroughly

 And, last but not least, it’s important to research your destination before arriving.
 You need to be clued up on the area, the locals and the culture to avoid any potential faux pas in certain situations as you explore – there’s nothing worse than offending a local without meaning to.

 In Thailand, for example, you should expect to be taking your shoes off before entering certain buildings.
-Why, you ask?
+Why do you ask?
 The feet are said to carry bad energy, which shouldn’t be brought into buildings of spiritual or cultural importance.
 Be sure to expect these (perhaps strange) cultural norms, as they’re often a hugely important part of the lifestyle.